poac-dev/poac/README.md

 15
 ```

+> We currently support building a project with header-only dependencies.
+> Building with build-required dependencies will be soon supported.

 ### Search packages

 In case you would find what packages are provided, you can use the `search` command or visit [poac.pm](https://poac.pm).